apache/buildstream/doc/source/format_project.rst

   - ref-not-in-track
   - <plugin>:<warning>

-BuildStream provides a collection of :class:`Core Warnings <buildstream.types.CoreWarnings>` which may be raised by a variety of plugins.
+BuildStream provides a collection of :class:`Core Warnings <buildstream2.types.CoreWarnings>` which may be raised by a variety of plugins.
 Other configurable warnings are plugin specific and should be noted within their individual documentation.

 .. note::